kwkraus/HOW-Sessions/sessions/angular/docs/NgrxStateManagement.md

 https://ngrx.io/

 https://ngrx.io/guide/store#diagram
-*Draw this diagram on the shiteboard to refer to during this module*
+*Draw this diagram on the whiteboard to refer to during this module*

 https://ngrx.io/docs#when-should-i-use-ngrx-for-state-management